ubc-library-rc/UBC-Library-Intro/index.md

 ## Note: this workshop is in development and not yet complete.

-Description...
+Are you a graduate student and new to UBC?
+This basic orientation will briefly introduce you in 30 minutes to the people, resources and services at UBC Library.

 ## Learning objectives

-At the end of this workshop, you will be able to:
+By the end of this workshop, you will be able to:
-1.
-2.
-3.
+1. Identify how the library can help you
+2. Find updates on library services
+3. Describe how a librarian can help
+4. Find top library resources
+5. List services for graduate students

 ## Schedule